vivi0526/problem-set-1/README.md

 ## Question 3

-How many sequence records are in the `sample.fa` file?
+How many unique CpG IDs are in `cpg.bed.gz`?

 ## Question 4